StevTobs/faifah/docs/source/index.rst

 **FaiFah** (/ไฟฟ้า/) is a Python library for analyzing power systems

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`attribute` section for further information, including how to :ref:`installation` the project.

 .. note::